junschoi/anime-recommender/README.md

 # Problem Statement

-MyAnimeList, often abbreviated as MAL, is an anime and manga social networking and social cataloging application website run by volunteers.
-Although the website has a great amount of anime data, it lacks a data driven recommender system.
+[MyAnimeList](https://myanimelist.net/), often abbreviated as MAL, is an anime and manga social networking and social cataloging application website run by volunteers.<sup>[1]</sup> Although the website has a great amount of anime data, it lacks a data driven recommender system.
 The current recommendation section is just a list of user recommendation submissions (e.g. "If you like anime 'X', you will like anime 'Y'"), which are often very subjective and limited in the number of recommendations per anime title.
 So I decided to create a recommender system using the users' list of anime scores (collaborative filtering) and anime metadata (content-based recommender using NLP on genres and synopsis description).
 The goal is to provide better recommendations to MyAnimeList users via flask app.

 # Executive Summary